Computerized Tomography (CT)

 - Pelvis (Soft Tissue, Organs) - Nothing to eat or drink after midnight.

-- Extremity- No Prep.
+- Extremities- No Prep.

 Insurance Information